 I firmly believe that in 2015 we need to focus on organizing local meetings.
 We have got to take this first step.
-This will be the first thing I do in 2015 and I hope others will do the . . .
+This will be the first thing I do in 2015 and I . . .

 Here's a transcript of the recorded interview

 Here's the podcast where he is interviewed by Georgina Godwin for a special edition of The Briefing.
 He starts talking about basic income at around 18m30s into it.

 I'm always concerned about, more than anything else, the waste of human potential.
 That's the thing that upsets me.
 The waste . . .